Posted on January 31, 2017 in Alcoholism

 In addition to the devastating loss of life, drunk driving causes serious financial problems due to property damage, court costs, loss of income due to injuries and death, and more.
 Every year, alcohol-related crashes cost taxpayers more than $44 billion.
 In an effort to stop the needless loss of life and exorbitant financial costs of drunk driving, police departments around the country organize regular sobriety checkpoints.
 Each year, between 1,500 and 3,000 lives are saved thanks to sobriety checkpoints.

 Drunk driving affects everyone on the road, everyone in the driver’s life and everyone who knows a victim of a drunk driving accident.
-We must all work together to put an end to this avoidable and devastating problem.
+We must all work together to put an end to alcoholism and this avoidable and devastating problem of drunk driving.

 Centers for Disease Control and Prevention.
 (2017).
 Impaired Driving: Get the Facts. https://www.cdc.gov/motorvehiclesafety/impaired_driving/impaired-drv_factsheet.html